On the geometry of synthetic null hypersurfaces

 We introduce the notion of gauge function. \begin{definition} Let $H$ be a closed achronal set and let $G:\noending{H}\to\R$ be a Borel map.
 We say that $G$ is a \emph{gauge} function for $H$, if it satisfies the following properties: \begin{enumerate} \item for any injective causal curve $\gamma$ in $\noending{H}$, $G\circ \gamma$ is strictly increasing and continuous; \item for any causal curve $\gamma:[0,1]\to{H}$, such that $\gamma_{(0,1)}\subset \noending{H}$, then $\sup_{t\in (0,1)} G (\gamma_t)$ and $\inf_{t\in (0,1)} G (\gamma_t)$ are both finite. \end{enumerate} Finally a gauge function G is called \emph{proper} if the pre-image of every compact set is precompact. \end{definition}

 Assumption (1) implies that for any causal (possibly non injective) curve $\gamma$ in $\noending{H}$, $G\circ \gamma$ is non-decreasing and continuous.
 This fact follows by reparametrizing $\gamma$.
-Assumption (2) above is needed in order to avoid possible blow-ups of the gauge, as the following example illustrates.
+Assumption (2) above is needed in order to avoid possible blow-ups of the gauge.
 The concept of properness of a gauge will be used in \Cref{S:Penrose} to suitably reformulate the null completeness property.

 In the smooth setting, a causal curve $\gamma:[0,1]\to H$ solves the geodesics equation if and only if $G\circ\gamma$ is affine for a natural gauge $G$ (see \Cref{R:compatibility} below).
 We take this last observation as the definition of a causal null geodesic in the null synthetic setting.